 Two-butted nightmares from the deep

-Speaking of nightmare monsters from the deep: this year scientists brought up a whole bunch of off-putting creatures from the deep.
+Speaking of nightmare monsters from the deep: A few years back, scientists brought up a whole bunch of off-putting creatures from the deep.
 An expedition in Australia’s Eastern Abyss showed that when you gaze into the abyss and the abyss gazes back, the abyss is often a fish with two butts.
 Or one that looks a lot like a penis.
 Like, a lot.
 These animals look so much like penises!
-And that's terrifying.
-It's basically a rule that any organism that's evolved to live at the bottom of the ocean is going to look really, really weird to us.
-Whether they're delightful or horrifying is just a matter of perspective.
+And that’s terrifying.
+It’s basically a rule that any organism that’s evolved to live at the bottom of the ocean is going to look really, really weird to us.
+Whether they’re delightful or horrifying is just a matter of perspective.

 The haunting voice of a talking monkey